turingschool/lesson_plans/ruby_04-apis_and_scalability/week-4-kickoff.markdown

 ### MentorSHIP

 - **What You’ll Do:** Work like a consulting team picking up stories on an existing open source project.
-Last module, a team worked to evaluate an existing, out of date [rails application](https://github.com/turingschool-projects/mentorSHIP), cut scope and do a rebuild in a JavaScript.
+Last module, a team worked to evaluate an existing, out of date [rails application](https://github.com/turingschool-projects/mentorSHIP), cut scope and do a rebuild.
 The existing application was built for connecting and working with Mentors at Turing.

-- There is a [Rails 5 API](https://github.com/turingMentorSHIP/MentorSHIP-API), an [Ember.js Front End](https://github.com/turingMentorSHIP/MentorSHIP-FrontEnd) and [copious documentation](https://github.com/turingMentorSHIP/MentorSHIP-documentation) on the next steps and how to jump in to the project.
+- Currently, there is a Rails 5 app and a [Rails 5 API](https://github.com/turingMentorSHIP/MentorSHIP-API), an [Ember.js Front End](https://github.com/turingMentorSHIP/MentorSHIP-FrontEnd), and [copious documentation](https://github.com/turingMentorSHIP/MentorSHIP-documentation) on the next steps and how to jump in to the project.
+- Part of your job on this project will be making the call on deciding between using the Ember front end or building the app in just rails with light JavaScript.

 ### Whiskey Tango